SAP/generator-easy-ui5/README.md

     npm start
     ```

+## Sub-generators to avoid recurring tasks

 ### Add a new view
-This sub-generator will create a new view (of the same type you specified during the creating of your project)  and a new controller.
+This sub-generator will create a new view (of the same type you specified during the creating of your project) and a new controller and route.
 ```
 yo easy-ui5:newview
 ```